Soumyadeep-des/Janus-XR/README.md

 *.sln, *.vcxproj, *.sdf, and database files.

 6. Introductory Steps for VR in Unreal Engine-
 a.
-Understand VR Basics
+Learn VR Fundamentals
-Before jumping into Unreal, understand how VR works—head tracking, hand controllers, input systems, and interaction design are essential concepts.
+Acquaint yourself with the ways of VR—head tracking, hand controllers, input systems, and interaction design are essentials you need to learn.

 b.
 Install Unreal Engine
-Download and install Unreal Engine via the Epic Games Launcher.
-Make sure you have the latest version that supports VR development.
+Download and install Unreal Engine using the Epic Games Launcher.
+Make sure that you have the latest version capable of supporting VR development.

 c.
-Prepare Your System for VR
+Set Up Your System for VR
-Ensure your VR headset (like Oculus, HTC Vive, or others) is properly set up and working on your system.
-Install necessary drivers and companion software (like SteamVR or Oculus app).
+Ensure that your VR headset (Oculus, HTC Vive, etc.) is properly installed and configured on your platform.
+Install required drivers and companion programs (SteamVR or Oculus app, etc.).

 d.
-Start a New VR Project
+Set up a New VR Project
-Launch Unreal Engine and create a new project.
-Use the VR Template which comes with basic motion controls, teleportation, and interaction features already set up.
+Open Unreal Engine and begin building a new project.
+Use the VR Template, which has default motion control, teleportation, and interactive functions already set up.

 e.
 Enable VR Plugins
--Go to Edit > Plugins and make sure relevant VR plugins are enabled, such as:
+-Go to Edit > Plugins and make sure compatible VR plugins are enabled, such as:

--OpenXR (recommended for cross-platform)
+-OpenXR (use cross-platform recommended)

+-Meta Quest-2, Meta Quest link, Meta Quest developers hub, Unreal Engine, VR Template

--Oculus VR or SteamVR (based on your hardware)
+-Oculus VR or SteamVR (depending on your hardware)

 -XR Input

--Restart Unreal after enabling plugins if needed.
+-Restart Unreal if necessary after enabling plugins.

 f.
 Set Up VR Preview
-In Unreal, click the drop-down beside the "Play" button and select VR Preview.
-This lets you test your experience directly in the headset.
+In Unreal, right-click beside the "Play" button and select VR Preview.
+This enables you to preview your experience in the headset directly.

 g.
-Begin Building VR Interactions
+Start Building VR Interactions
-Use the Blueprint or C++ system to build interactions like grabbing objects, teleporting, triggering events with hand gestures, etc.
+Use the Blueprint or C++ system to design interactions like object grabbing, teleporting, hand-gesture evoked events, etc.